-- has CARNITINE TRANSPORTER DEFICIENCY - Please read carefully.
+- Please read carefully.
 ASSESSMENT AND TREATMENT ARE URGENT.
-Treatment should be meticulous as there is a high risk of serious complications. - The major complications are cardiomyopathy, muscle weakness and encephalopathy. - Start this treatment if the patient is obviously unwell, vomiting, floppy or drowsy.
+Treatment should be meticulous as there is a high risk of serious complications. - The major complications are encephalopathy, metabolic acidosis and many other complications. - Start this treatment if the patient is obviously unwell, vomiting, drowsy or acidotic (base deficit >8mmol/l).
 Do not delay if you are uncertain. - Give Glucose 200 mg/kg at once (2 ml/kg of 10% glucose or 1ml/kg of 20% glucose) over a few minutes. - Give normal saline 10 ml/kg unless the peripheral circulation is poor or the patient is frankly shocked, then give 20 ml/kg normal saline as a bolus immediately after the glucose.
-Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient. - At the same time give carnitine intravenously 100 mg/kg over 30 minutes - Continue with glucose 10% / saline 0.45% at 5 ml/kg/h ONLY UNTIL THE NEXT SOLUTION IS READY AND AN ACCURATE INFUSION RATE HAS BEEN CALCULATED DO NOT LEAVE ON HIGH INFUSION RATES FOR TOO LONG - If this is not immediately available, continue with glucose 10% until it is ready.
+Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient. - Continue with glucose 10% / saline 0.45% at 5 ml/kg/h ONLY UNTIL THE NEXT SOLUTION IS READY AND AN ACCURATE INFUSION RATE HAS BEEN CALCULATED DO NOT LEAVE ON HIGH INFUSION RATES FOR TOO LONG - If this is not immediately available, continue with glucose 10% until it is ready.
 (For instructions to make glucose 10% / saline 0.45% solution click here) - If there is any doubt at all, the child must be admitted, even if only necessary for a short period of observation. - This protocol is for the immediate management only.

-More information can be found in the BIMDG standard emergency guideline for carnitine transporter deficiency.
+More information can be found in the BIMDG standard emergency guideline for propionic acidaemia.